SheCodesAus/she-codes-crowdfunding-api-project-JVDBNE/README.md

 -	Visible Username upon Login
 -	Authentication required to create/pledge (Login and Logout)
 -	Update User Details (User Specific)
--	Delete a User (User Specific)

-I would like to add a confirm email field and some further validation of email and passwords here but the CustomUser model does not allow for this.
+I would like to add a confirm email field and some further validation of email and passwords here but the CustomUser model does not allow for this and models would need to be altered which I attempted but was not successful yet.
-Currently working on an additional permission of an admin user being able to delete ANY project rather than just the user themselves.
+Currently working on an additional permission of an admin user being able to delete ANY project rather than just the user themselves via Features branch - not completed

 ##Projects
 -	Create a new project
 -	Update a Project (Project Owner Specific)
 -	Delete a Project (Project Owner Specific)

-Currently working on an additional permission of an admin user being able to delete ANY project rather than just the user themselves.

 ##Pledges